 Our ambassadors are professionals who have demonstrated significant commitment to effective giving.
 They support our work by officially representing REG on a range of platforms.
 Their dedication to our mission sets an excellent example for others.

 Stefan leads Raising for Effective Giving.
-His main responsibilities are donor relations, corporate partnerships, and growth.
+Apart from that, his main responsibilities are donor relations, donation advice, and corporate partnerships.

 Persis is responsible for research and communications at Raising for Effective Giving.

 Jonas is Executive Director of the Effective Altruism Foundation, REG's parent foundation.
 In that capacity he advises REG on strategic questions.